Ladies and gentlemen, the story you are about to hear is true. Only the names have been changed, to protect the innocent.

 Hal Gibney, Narrator, introduction of program

 You're a detective sergeant.
 You're assigned to robbery detail.
 There is a potential killer on the loose in your city.
 Eighteen women have been beaten and robbed by this man.
 The newspapers call him "the Werewolf".
-Your job is to get him.
+Your job: get him.

 Hal Gibney, Narrator, episode preview, "The Werewolf" (Production 3, June 17, 1949)